 It's exactly this combination that makes a symposium so powerful.
 You position your organization as a thought leader, offer your target audience valuable insights, and create a setting where relationships can deepen.
 Not by just running through a PowerPoint, but by truly engaging in conversation.

-At Live Impact, we organize symposiums that combine knowledge with experience.
-No boring room setups, but a well-thought-out program in an inspiring setting.
+At Live Impact, we organize symposiums that combine knowledge and experience: no boring auditorium setup, but a well-thought-out program in an inspiring setting.

 The program: the backbone of your symposium